 Clinton Connor (MA Childhood Studies, 2012) serves as the Director of Youth Services for the Drueding Center.
 Clinton leads a staff in the development and implementation of Head Start, Early Childhood Education and Out of School time (afterschool) programming.

-Erin Hoesley (MA Childhood Studies, 2012) is an ABA Therapist and Preschool teacher in Fredericksburg, VA.
+Erin Hoesley (MA Childhood Studies, 2012) is a Behavior Therapist for children on the autism spectrum.

 Omari Baye (MA, Childhood Studies, 2011) works in Philadelphia as family therapist with children and families deemed at risk for placement/incarceration or children returning home from such placements.